buguroo/cuckooautoinstall/README.md

     sudo apt-get -y install libcap2-bin
     sudo setcap cap_net_raw,cap_net_admin=eip /usr/sbin/tcpdump

-It creates the cuckoo user in the system (it is also added to vboxusers group).
+It creates the 'cuckoo' user in the system and it is also added this user to vboxusers group.

 It enables mongodb in conf/reporting.conf

-It fix the "TEMPLATE_DIRS setting must be a tuple" error when running python manage.py from the DJANGO version >= 1.6.
-Replacing at web/web/settings.py:
+It fix the <strong>"TEMPLATE_DIRS setting must be a tuple"</strong> error when running python manage.py from the DJANGO version >= 1.6.
+Replacing in web/web/settings.py:

         TEMPLATE_DIRS = (
         "templates"
         )
-    with:
+    For:
         TEMPLATE_DIRS = (
         ("templates"),
         )

-TODO
+TO-DO
 =================
 * Add support for more Linux Distributions.
 * Improve the script (sorry for my bad Bash skills).
-* Add args to enable and disable functions like: no install django, no enable mongodb, select virtualbox/kvm installation, apply only a workarround patch (like the django patch) etc.
+* Add arguments to the script in order to enable and disable things like: do not install django, do not enable mongodb, select virtualbox, vmware or kvm installation, apply or not apply a workarround patch (ex: django patch) etc.
 * Test the script in more environments
 * ...